 From the simplest kindergarten lessons of colors and alphabets to the advanced math of set theory and molecular dynamics, we come to it with an open mind, the beginning of learning something new.

 Did you ever notice the curiosity and genuine wonder in the eyes of a baby who is given a new toy?
 The child holds it, looks at it, tastes it and maybe even throws it just to discover more about it.

 The idea of approaching things with a beginner's mind is central to being able to advance in martial arts training.
 It would be nice if all our past accomplishments would add up and just stay there and we would never have to keep on training.
-How about if you learned how to break a stack of boards with a jump back kick and never lose that level of skill, power and physical ability?!
+How about if you learned how to break a stack of boards with a jump back kick and never lost that level of skill, power and physical ability?!
 Wouldn’t that be great!

 In reality we need to constantly repeat a form, train our bodies to maintain the neuromuscular coordination and cardiovascular strength.
 Even a skill like riding a bike takes some getting used to before entering the Tour de France.

 We have to constantly adjust ourselves to the variables in our training.
 Moreover, as we get older, we need to adjust our recovery and expectations.